editor’s legal news picks

 How Appealing Weekly Roundup

 Ed.
 Note: A weekly roundup of just a few items from Howard Bashman’s How Appealing blog, the Web’s first blog devoted to appellate litigation.
 Check out these stories and more at How Appealing.
-“DC Circuit likely to reject Peter Navarro’s contempt appeal on broad...
+“Did a Supreme Court Loss Embolden Trump on the Insurrection Act?
+In...

 read more